breeze833/vpl-xmlrpc-jail-glx/README.md

+Thanks to the great work of VPL.
 This is a modified version for supporing GLX enabled run-time.
-Please read the [README-glx.md](README-glx.md) for more information.
+Please read the [README-glx.md](README-glx.md) for more specific information.

 # VPL-JAIL-SYSTEM